thecodeah/space-typer/README.md

-# typing-shooter
+# space-typer
-A typing game written in Python using the Arcade library
+Space Typer is a typing game written in Python using the [Arcade](http://arcade.academy/) library.